poga/hyperfeed/README.md

 #### `var promise = feed.update(rssXML)`

 Parse and save new items from a Feed XML.
-We support RSS and ATOM.
+We support RSS, ATOM, and RDF feeds.

 #### `feed.meta`